 Bank of America Merrill Lynch, Art Conservation Project

-Bank of America Merrill Lynch awarded the National Portrait Gallery funding to undertake essential conservation work on three Tudor portraits from the Gallery’s Collection, through the company’s global Art Conservation Project in 2013.
+Bank of America Merrill Lynch awarded the National Portrait Gallery funding to undertake essential conservation work on three Tudor portraits from the Gallery’s Collection and the production of a series of films documenting the conservation process through the company’s global Art Conservation Project in 2013.